djoslin0/coop-lua-libraries/bmfont/readme.md

 ### BmFont is a Drop-in Replacement

 You can use all of the previous text rendering functions in the same way as before, but using the fonts loaded using `BmFont`.
+Fonts with an adjusted `base_scale` will have the scale inserted multiplied by the user's scale.

 The following functions get overridden allowing you to use custom fonts, or the built in ones.